dhall-lang/dhall-lang/standard/binary.md

     decode-1.0([ 7, { "x" = T₁, … } ]) = { x : T₀, … }

-Decode a CBOR list beginning with a `8` as a record literal:
+Decode a CBOR array beginning with a `8` as a record literal:

     decode-1.0(t₁) = t₀   …